Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 {% navtab SAML %}
 ### Prepare the Okta application

-Create a new application in Okta to manage {{site.konnect_saas}} account integration.
+Create a new application in Okta to manage the {{site.konnect_saas}} account integration.

 1. Sign in to your [Okta admin account](https://okta.com/login/).
 2. In the sidebar, click **Applications > Applications**, then click **Create App Integration**.